Moving from the uber-convenience of disposable products and choosing to make an environmental commitment can be a period of adjustment.

 Use the right grind

 It's not only the roast that impacts your final brew, you'll find that the correct grind also contributes to the strength of your coffee and quality of crema.
 In general, a fine grind works best for reusable pods - this means that the water has to work a little harder to get through that ground coffee, creating strong, fuller bodied espresso and a beautiful extraction.
 Whereas a coarser grind tends to produce gentler flavours and a lighter colour crema.
-For the majority of our reusable pods, we recommend asking your local cafe or roaster to grind the beans to "Moka Pot" for optimal results.
-If using our VertuoLine or Dolce Gusto refillable capsules, "Espresso" grind is best.
+For the majority of our reusable pods, we recommend asking your local cafe or roaster to grind the beans to medium-fine for optimal results.

 If you grind at home, using a burr grinder will help you achieve a better brew (blade grinders can create too much dust).
 Ensure your capsule is tamped firmly, and filled to the top.
 Head to our article on grind size for a more detailed look at how this effects your brew results.